shinygiggle/shinygiggle3/_posts/2022-08-23-The-Zero-Program.md

-*‌‌*‌*‌What are the expectations around co-curricular activities and APS Sports and Activities whilst my child is away?‌*** Ensemble Leaders, Instrumental Music teachers, Team Managers and Coaches are aware of students’ travel dates and ensembles groups and APS teams will be managed accordingly to ensure minimal interruptions.
+*‌**‌What are the expectations around co-curricular activities and APS Sports and Activities whilst my child is away?‌*** Ensemble Leaders, Instrumental Music teachers, Team Managers and Coaches are aware of students’ travel dates and ensembles groups and APS teams will be managed accordingly to ensure minimal interruptions.

-*‌‌*‌*‌How soon after returning from the Zero Journey does my child need to return to school?‌***
+*‌**‌How soon after returning from the Zero Journey does my child need to return to school?‌***

 Students who attend the North Queensland Zero Journey will be afforded a two-day transition period of approved absence before returning to school.
 These two days may cross a weekend.
 If a student returns to Melbourne on a Friday, they will be expected to attend their regular classes on the Monday.